Executive Director, New Mexico Bowl

-Jeff Siembieda joined ESPN in 2006 as the executive director of the Gildan New Mexico Bowl, a college football bowl game owned and operated by ESPN Events, a division of ESPN.
+Jeff Siembieda joined ESPN in 2006 as the executive director of the New Mexico Bowl, a college football bowl game owned and operated by ESPN Events, a division of ESPN.
 The game is played annually at University Stadium on the campus of the University of New Mexico.
-Initially involved in the creation of the event, Siembieda is responsible for overseeing all aspects locally, of the Gildan New Mexico Bowl.
+Initially involved in the creation of the event, Siembieda is responsible for overseeing all aspects locally for the game.

 Siembieda is a veteran of the New Mexico sports scene and currently co-hosts a daily three-hour sports talk show, “The Opening Drive,” on 610 The Sports Animal in Albuquerque.
 Siembieda was honored as the 2015 New Mexico Sportscaster of the Year for 2015 by the National Sports Media Association, and the show was recognized as the best sports talk show in 2010 and 2011 by the New Mexico Broadcasters’ Association.
 He can also be heard calling play-by-play of various sports events around the state.